LynetteLiu2333/Online-Furniture-Store/README.md

 **Front-End Development:**

-- Dynamic Content Management: Utilized JavaScript to dynamically manage content and user interactions on the front-end.
-This included handling product listings and user cart interactions (e.g., app.js, cartUtils.js).
+- Dynamic Content Management & User Interaction: Utilized JavaScript to dynamically manage content and user interactions on the front-end.
+This included handling product listings and user cart interactions, toggling cart visibility, adding products to a cart, adjusting quantities, and updating the UI dynamically based on user actions.

-- Third-Party Integrations: Integrated third-party services such as Stripe for payment processing (e.g., stripeCheckout.js).

 - Data Management: Used JSON to store and retrieve product data efficiently (e.g., product.json).
 This facilitated dynamic content loading and rendering on the front-end.
+I also explored different techniques for managing data within a web application, including storage options like cookies, local storage, and session storage.
+I gained insights into when each storage method is appropriate based on data persistence requirements.

 **Back-End Development:**